 Merrimack College Overview

 Located in North Andover, Massachusetts, Merrimack College is a private not-for-profit institution.
-North Andover is considered a suburb and offers tranquility and safety near the excitement of a city center.
+Merrimack is located in a safe and convenient suburb.

 What Is Merrimack College Known For?

 - The student loan default rate at Merrimack is 4%, which is significantly lower than the national rate of 10.1%.
 That's great news for students who are worrying about paying off their student loans.

 - The highest award offered at Merrimack is the post-master's certificate.